Michael McGlynn: Career

 McGlynn has written music for theatre, including the Adrian Noble/Cusack family production of Anton Chekhov's "Three Sisters" at the Gate Theatre, Dublin, and the Royal Court, London.
 He is also a vocal and choral clinician, working recently in the University of Miami (US), Sumida Hall (Japan) and Festival 500 in Newfoundland (Canada).
 He was an Eminent Scholar at Florida Atlantic University for the 2011–12 academic year.
 In 2017 he was awarded the University College Dublin Alumni Award for Arts and Humanities.
-McGlynn will be the Artistic Director of the 2021 Tampere Vocal Music Festival in Finland.
+McGlynn was the Artistic Director of the 2021 Tampere Vocal Music Festival in Finland.
+In September 2025 he was awarded an Honorary Doctorate in Music at University College Dublin.

 McGlynn's music has been recorded and performed by such internationally recognised performers and ensembles as Rajaton, Dawn Upshaw, the National Youth Choir of Great Britain, The Dale Warland Singers, the Phoenix Chorale [formerly the Phoenix Bach Choir], Conspirare, the BBC Singers and Chanticleer.